kamaljohnson/TReX-GAME/README.md

 # TypRX-front-end
-an online typing game supporting English and also local languages -Malayalam, Hindi, etc
+This is the front end "The Game" of our online typing game supporting English and also local languages -Malayalam, Hindi, etc